The following funding categories are available through the Annual Grants Program.

 • Purchasing new equipment to expand production capabilities.

-• Adapting your business or implementing a new customer service tool that improves engagement with your customers/clients.
+• Adaptation of the business or implementing a new customer service tool.

 • Expansion of facility, or improved shopfront, footpath dining, or product display feature.